As a physical therapist, you are well aware of how psychology drives the behavior of your patients and how it can derail good pain care.

-“I think ACT is much more compassionate … not dwelling on certain thoughts and analysing certain thoughts as a cognitive behavioural approach would do.
-Allows a patient to have that experience without being judgemental about it feeling it’s wrong and shouldn’t have it.”
+“I think ACT is much more compassionate … not [what] dwelling on certain thoughts and analysing certain thoughts as a cognitive behavioural approach would do.
+[ACT] allows a patient to have that experience without being judgmental about it, feeling that it’s ‘wrong’ and that they shouldn’t have it.”

 #3 Value-based goals as profound motivation for positive change

-There was shared appreciation among participants about the value-based goals of ACT, and how these could help patients keep on track even in the face of difficulty.
-They worried, however, that setting value-based goals might expose distress and cause emotional discomfort for both patients and physiotherapists:
+There was shared appreciation among participants about the value-based goals of ACT, and how these could help patients stay on track, even in the face of difficulty.
+Participants worried, however, that setting value-based goals might expose distress and cause emotional discomfort for both patients and physiotherapists:

-“Someone bringing out a lot about their past or perhaps a very complex situation … we don’t want to say the wrong thing and it be to someone’s detriment … you don’t want to open this can of worms … you can’t put any of those worms back again.”
+“Someone bringing out a lot about their past or perhaps a very complex situation … we don’t want to say it’s the wrong thing or that it will be to someone’s detriment … [but] you don’t want to open this can of worms … you can’t put any of those worms back again.”

-However, the practice of setting value-based goals for themselves was positive in that it helped physiotherapists to understand this central tenet of ACT.
+The practice of setting value-based goals for the physiotherapists was positive in that it helped them to understand the central tenets of ACT.
 They found that the process could bring strong emotions too: